 On-Off or Start/Stop Control

 This is the basic instrument air compressor control.
-This control scheme is just simply turn off the compressor when the pressure in the instrument air network reach certain high level and turn on when the pressure go down below the set pressure.
+This control scheme is just simply turns off the compressor when the pressure in the instrument air network reaches a certain high level and turns on when the pressure goes down below the set pressure.

 This control scheme is effectively used when the continuous demand of the compressed air is less than 50% of the compressor capacity.
 This type of control scheme usually also limited to a small compressor size only (below 10Hp).